Course Name: Wanumetonomy Golf and Country Club

 At 392 yards, the 4th hole is a good but fairly straightforward straightaway par 4.
 This fairway is again quite generous with small trees sporadically lining both sides.
 An elevated, back-to-front sloped green is guarded by deep bunkers on the right and a steep drop-off left.

 The downhill 5th hole is the first par 3 at Wanumetonomy and also the first template.
 This is one of the more unique “Short” templates in that it features a moat-like bunker down the right and a water hazard left and short.
 For reference, most Shorts feature a bunker around the entire green and aerials from the 1930s show the water is indeed a new feature.
 This green slopes generously back-to-front with a devastating false front as well.
+This is one of the two non-original greens and had to be built up due to frequent flooding.
 While not Sleepy Hollow’s 16th, this is a very attractive hole with the water in the backdrop.
 Removing the trees behind this green would further enhance the aesthetic appeal.

 At 416 yards, the par 4 6th is one of more difficult holes at Wanumetonomy.
 Playing at the bottom of the hill along the coastline, this slight dogleg right features the most difficult drive on the course due to a small forced carry and a tree down the right that forces you to hit a high fade.
 With a trio of bunkers down the right at 230 yards and sporadic trees left, I don’t think this tree needs to be there to give the hole teeth.
 This green slopes left-to-right with deep bunkers on either side.